dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 Once you are in the site, paste the Ethereum address you copied from the email in the previous step and click `Register`.
 A Metamask window will pop-up.
 This is a confirmation that you are about to make a transaction from your primary account that will spend Ether.
 Click `Sign`.
 After a while your primary and secondary accounts will be connected!
 The time for this to happen depends on the Ethereum network.
 In general it is just a few seconds.

 In case you are already experienced with Ethereum you may want to perform this step manually.
-Call the `mapAddress` method of the `Mapper` contract located at ``.
-You can get the JSON API here.
+Call the `mapAddress` method of the `Mapper` contract located at `0x5e24bf433aee99227737663c0a387f02a9ed4b8a`.
+You can get the [JSON API here]().
 The only parameter is the address you got in your email.

 After this is done everything is set!